kim-sanghwan/kim-sanghwan.github.io/_pages/about.md

 My research focuses on machine perception, particularly at the intersection of computer vision and natural language processing.
 Currently, I am working on vision-language pre-training and video question answering.

 I'm always open to collaborations or project supervisions!
-Feel free to reach out! :).
+Feel free to reach out :).